Latest Poverty Data: Children’s Health Insurance Down, Families’ Economic Security at Risk

 CLASP calls on policymakers to strengthen—not weaken—the core health, nutrition, housing, and economic security programs that help millions of children; address the circumstance of millions of low-wage earners; confront racial injustice; and remove systemic barriers that block access to economic security for millions of individuals and children.

-On Wednesday, September 11, CLASP will publish a deeper analysis of today’s census reports along with policy recommendations.
+On Wednesday, September 11, CLASP published a deeper analysis of these census reports along with policy recommendations.